ihaventcomeupanameyet/210Project/README.md

 ## What will the application do?

 This application keeps the digitalized record of library activity, including add new book to a list of book records including information like author name, publisher, year published and book name.
-It also keeps a record on book when it is borrowed, including who borrowed the book, date when it is borrowed and expected date of return.
+It also keeps a record on book when it is borrowed, including who borrowed the book, date when book is borrowed and expected date of return.

 ## Who will use it?